2 Weeks in Greece: A Greece Itinerary for Island Lovers

 Getting around Greece by Ferry

 The ferry is a popular way to get around the Greek islands.
 There are several ferry companies offering both fast and slow options (fast is best), however, they aren’t always as cheap as you would think.
-I paid about $70CAD to get from Athens to Paros by Ferry (4 hours) and that was the regular economy class.

 The ferries are nice in that you can get up and move around, but they can also be insanely crowded and they do take a while.
 Depending on the island you are travelling to, however, it may be easier to find a ferry than a flight.
 If you are travelling during high season (June-end of September) its best to book your ferry tickets in advance.
+They fill up quickly and get more expensive closer to travel dates.

 Getting around Greece by Air